mulkyh22/SimpleNotes/README.md

 # SimpleNotes
-Simple Notes for Mid-Semester Exam
+Simple Notes for Mid-Semester Exam,
-Created by MulkyH
+Created by MulkyH (10120146 - IF4)
-10120146 - IF4